luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-087-polynomial-fit/description.md

 - Domain: Geographical Information Science
 - Subtask Categories: Statistical Analysis
 - Source: SciTools/iris
-- Expected Output: polynomial_fit_pred.csv
+- Expected Output: `polynomial_fit_pred.csv`
-- Output Type: Tabular
+- Output Type: CSV (tabular)

 ## Task

-Generate the requested output based on the provided scientific data.
+Fit a polynomial model to the A1B North America air-temperature series provided in the dataset.
+Use the monthly temperatures to estimate a smoothed annual temperature curve and export the predicted yearly values to the required CSV file.

 ## Dataset

-[START Preview of polynomial_fit/A1B_north_america.nc]
- time: [-946800, -938160, -929520, ...]
- air_temperature: [[[296.07858, 296.17642, 296.25217, …]…]…]
- ...
- [END Preview of polynomial_fit/A1B_north_america.nc]
+[START Dataset Preview: polynomial_fit]
+|-- A1B_north_america.nc
+[END Dataset Preview]

 ## Submission Format

-Submit `sample_submission.csv` with the same header and column order as the template.
-Ensure numeric columns retain their dtype and identifiers remain aligned.
+Write `pred_results/polynomial_fit_pred.csv` with the columns `Year` and `Fitted_Temperature`, sorted by year and stored as floating-point values.

 ## Evaluation

-Negative root mean squared error (closer to zero is better).
+The grader sorts both CSV files and requires an exact match with the gold reference after ordering.